isoos/pwa/examples/custom_routes/README.md

 - try to fetch it from the network,
 - a combination of the above.

-`PwaWorker.router` enables a simple chain of rules that will determine how each of the URLs will be served.
+`Worker.router` enables a simple chain of rules that will determine how each of the URLs will be served.
 It intercepts the fetch requests, determines the first matching handler for it, and runs the request through the handler.